oddballteam/magnifier/README.md

 ## Production Setup

-We are currently using AWS ECS' Fargat offering, with AWS RDS and public and private subnets
+We are currently using AWS ECS' Fargate offering, with RDS and public and private subnets

 ```
                             +--------------------+
 +-----------------+         |                    |